plafue/rust-api-docs-helper/README.md

 * Can display the docs within atom if an internal browser (e.g. [mark-hahn/web-browser](https://atom.io/packages/web-browser)) is installed.

 ## Future plans
+* Scan file for imports so that we can...
-* Visual aid (e.g. on-hover "Docs available for this import" hint, icon in gutter, or similar).
+* ...add a visual aid (e.g. on-hover "Docs available for this import" hint, icon in gutter, or similar).
 * Make cache persistent between sessions (won't work until atom/atom#3695 is fixed).